 From 2025: mandatory notifications and permits for PEFs

-On 1 February 2025 (target date), a change to the Public Health Act (Wet publieke gezondheid, Wpg) will come into effect.
+On 1 March 2025, a change to the Public Health Act (Wet publieke gezondheid, Wpg) will came into effect.
 From then on, Poliovirus Essential Facilities (PEFs) must apply for a permit to work with or store the poliovirus.
 They will also be required to report incidents and calamities with the poliovirus to the National Authority for Containment (NAC) and ask the NAC for prior permission for the transport of poliovirus material.
 These requirements will be laid down in a general administrative measure (algemene maatregel van bestuur, AMvB) and a ministerial regulation supplementing the Wpg.
 See also: Mandatory notifications and applications for PEFs.

 Monitoring of poliovirus sites